saisree-15/DSA/README.md

-# DSA
+# DS
-DSA problems and solutions as part of my coding preparation.
+DS problems and solutions as part of my coding preparation.
+# C Programming Practice
+This repository contains C programs and Data Structures practice.
+## Goal
+To strengthen my problem-solving and DS skills